hitchdev/examples/website/docs/add-and-retrieve-todo.md

 # Add and retrieve todo

-In this story we call the API to buy bread and then see that bread is on the list.
+The user adds "buy bread" to the to do list and sees it showing up.

 ## Video